Common Course of Study Learning Outcomes for all Lafayette Students

 NATURAL SCIENCES with Lab

-NS 2: Create, interpret, and evaluate descriptions and representations of scientific data including graphs, tables, and/or models.
+NS 2: Create and evaluate descriptions and representations of scientific data via equations, graphs, tables, and/or models.

-Q 1: Explain information presented in mathematical forms (e.g. equations, graphs, diagrams, and tables).
+Q 1: Translate information between narrative and graphical forms (e.g. equations, graphs, diagrams, and/or tables).

 SCIENCE AND TECHNOLOGY IN A SOCIAL CONTEXT (STSC)